pandino/thumbnailer/README.md

 - **Containerized**: Runs as a containerized application with minimal dependencies
 - **Metrics Support**: Built-in Prometheus metrics for monitoring
 - **Deletion Management**: Safe deletion with undo capabilities and background processing
+- **Archive Management**: Archive movies to separate storage with background processing

 ## Prerequisites